 CKNW 980 Naturopathic Interview with Dr. Jiwani - Bill Good Show

-Text Transcript for Dr. Jiwani on CKNW 980 Radio Show with Bill Good
+Text Transcript for Dr. Jiwani on Radio CKNW 980 on the Bill Good Show

-This text transcript represents a Naturopathic Interview of Dr. Jiwani on CKNW 980AM Radio Show with Host Bill Good on the Bill Good Show
+This text transcript represents a Naturopathic Interview of Dr. Jiwani on Radio CKNW 980AM with Host Bill Good on the Bill Good Show

 Bill Good @CKNW 980: Earlier this week we had two guests on who were highly skeptical of naturopathic practices, homeopathy.

 And my next guest, I think her ears were burning when she heard Dr. Rob Tarswell, a physician say this on the program: